cryptowerk/docs.cryptowerk.com/content/tutorials/6-retrieve-seal.md

 metaDescription: "Retrieve Seal - using Verify Call - Tutorials"
 ---

 The ***verify*** call can be split into two verification methods.
 To be specific, it is used to 1) check the registration status of a previously registered hash and therewith retrieve the Cryptowerk Seal and 2) verify original data using the Cryptowerk Seal.
-The second method will be explained in the tutorial "Verify - with Seal".
+The second method will be explained in the tutorial ["Verify - with Seal"](https://docs.cryptowerk.com/tutorials/4-verify-with-Seal).
 In this tutorial we will explain how to use the ***verify*** call with the retrieval ID.

 The use of the retrieval ID in the ***verify*** call is mostly used for demo purposes or to retrieve the Seal.
 The retrieval ID can be seen as a ticket number.
 With this ticket number you can check if the sent hash is already registered in the blockchain.

-If the hash is already registered in the blockchain, you will receive the Cryptowerk Seal in return (assumed no callbacks are implemented).
+If the hash is already registered in the blockchain, you will receive the Cryptowerk Seal in return.
 Let's look into an example how to verify a previously registered hash.
 We assume you have registered the hash into one or two blockchains as follows:
 ```
 curl -sS --header "X-ApiKey: $apiKey $apiCred" \